 Grounding is intimately connected to a range of other ‘building’ relations.
 Candidate relations to which grounding is related include: part/whole relations, determinate/determinable relations, material constitution relations, functional realization, micro-based determination and emergence.
 There are, broadly, two approaches to understanding the intimate connection between grounding and other building relations.
 The first approach takes the connection to be that of unification.
 On this view, building relations are unified insofar as they are all instances of grounding.
 A second approach takes the connection between grounding and the building relations to be weaker.
 On this picture, some of the building relations are tracked by grounding, but not all of them are.
 Grounding is one broad type of building among a group of building relations.
 On either view, grounding is intimately connected to all or some building relations.
 We would thus expect any general patterns across building relations to transfer to grounding.
 Importantly, when we consider each of the relations we find that they all appear to obey a principle of locative harmony.
 This provides preliminary evidence that grounding does as well.

 A point of clarification before we press on.
 Below we discuss a range of different building relations and note how each appears to bear an important connection to location.
 We assume, in each case, that both relata of the relations we discuss are physically located.
-It is thus compatible with our argument that building relations do not obey harmony for the case of non-physical objects.
+It is thus compatible with our argument that building relations do not obey harmony for the case of non-physically located objects.
 This is fine for our purposes.
 What matters is that the building relations are harmonious in the case of physically located entities, since this can form an inductive base for inferring that grounding for physically located entities obeys a similar constraint.
 It is worth noting, also, that it is controversial as to whether all of the relations we consider are in fact instances of grounding.
 Indeed, for some of these relations, this has been denied in some quarters.
 However, this is only a problem if grounding is taken to be a unifying relation.
 But, as noted, our argument does not hang on this way of thinking about grounding.
 So long as there is a family resemblance between the relations we discuss, such that they can all reasonably be thought of as building relations, we have some reason to suppose that general features possessed by a number of such relations will carry over to grounding as well.

 Consider, first, mereology.
 For some it is a necessary truth about the part/whole relation that it obeys a group of harmony principles (see, e.g., Schaffer (2009)).
 As noted, however, these harmony principles are strictly stronger than the notion of locative harmony at issue, since they impute a relationship between the structure of objects and the structure of locations.
 Nonetheless, such principles do tend to suggest locative harmony as well.
 The whole is generally located where the parts are located, at least in cases of composition for physical entities.
 And, indeed, this seems intuitively correct.
 It is odd indeed to suppose that a physical entity has a part, without in at least some sense being located where the part is located.